Learn WebRTC: How to Get Started on WebRTC Development [WebRTC Tutorial]

 In addition, you don’t have to be an expert in every one of these topics, but as a WebRTC developer, you do need to have some basic familiarity with each and every one of these topics.
 I know I am not an expert in any of these…

-Now that you know what you need to know, let’s look at the top three ways you can learn what you need to learn.
+Now that you know what you need to know, let’s look at the top four ways you can learn what you need to learn.

 One of the best things you can do to grow in your knowledge about any topic is to read and follow along with posts and tutorials written by other experts in the industry.
 WebRTC is no different in this regard.

-There aren’t many WebRTC blogs out there, but you’ll still want to focus to get maximum value here.
-Pick up just a few-quality blogs to follow.
-I try subscribing to ALL of them, mainly because it is my job to know as much as I can about the WebRTC market AND because I need to curate the WebRTC Weekly.
+There aren’t many WebRTC blogs out there, and they seem to be dwindling over time as well.
+There are a few-quality blogs to follow and others that publish less frequently or on a lot of other topics as well.
+I try subscribing to ALL of them, mainly because it is my job to know as much as I can about the WebRTC market AND because I curate the WebRTC Weekly.
 What I do follow closely and make sure I read and understand when it comes to hard core WebRTC development amounts to just three main blogs:

-- WebRTC Weekly: Yap.
-I curate this one with Kranky.
+• WebRTC Weekly: Yap.
+I curate this newsletter.
 This one gives you the pulse of what’s happening with WebRTC, so following it can get you faster to the content that others are writing – especially those who don’t publish as much as I’d like them to

 Pick a few blogs that you want to follow and subscribe to them.
 You don’t have to read everything they publish, but make sure that on a regular basis you read technical articles that stretch and challenge your developer muscles.
 That’s my approach here and I don’t consider myself a developer anymore.
 You probably take the next step as well and open a code editor and try the code snippets that the articles you read publish.

-Reading about WenRTC is ongoing maintenance that you must do to keep up-to-date – especially because WebRTC changes all the time and there’s no solid specification out there just yet.
+Reading about WebRTC is ongoing maintenance that you must do to keep up-to-date – especially because WebRTC changes over time and to some extent, there are new techniques and understandings that we’re gaining in the industry.
 To really develop new skills quickly some formal education is in order.

 There are a couple of WebRTC Tutorials and online courses out there that you can find.
-Those that I’ve seen focus on the WebRTC APIs piece which is great to start with WebRTC.
-The challenge though is that WebRTC is still not standardized, so things change to quickly for such content to be kept up to date.
+Those that I’ve seen focus on the WebRTC APIs piece which is great to start with WebRTC or they focus on doing a single task with a specific third party framework.
+The challenge though is that the use cases and scenarios you are going to deal with when it comes to WebRTC can be very different from the narrow lens these courses have to offer.

-- WebRTC the Missing Codelab: This is the codelab that you all wanted to have for WebRTC but had nowhere to go.
-It includes, code, examples, lessons and most importantly – explanations
+• WebRTC the Missing Codelab: This is the codelab that you all wanted to have for WebRTC but had nowhere to go.
+It includes code, examples, lessons and most importantly – explanations.
+If you plan on being a WebRTC developer and want to understand the APIs – this is the best place to begin your journey

-Other than WebRTC, make sure to look at other courses as well – things around fullstack web development or Node.js development courses at the likes of Udemy, Codecademy or Pluralsight.
-Make sure they’re up to date if you take them (any WebRTC Tutorial that is 12 months back is old in WebRTC terms).
+Other than WebRTC, make sure to look at other courses as well – things around fullstack web development or Node.js development courses.
+Make sure they’re up to date if you take them (any WebRTC Tutorial that is 2 years back is old in WebRTC terms).

 How about books?